tilovashahrin/tilovashahrin/README.md

-## Hi there 👋 , my name is Tilova and I am a Data Scientist.
+## Hi there 👋 , my name is Tilova and I am a Data Engineer/Scientist.

 ### About me
 - 🎓 I am a Computer Science graduate.